Project-X-Mods/coffeelinux/README.md

 Latest Gamescope and MangoHud.

-Newest Gnome, KDE, Cinnamon, Mate, LXDE, LXQT, and XFCE Desktops.
-(You get to choose along the way) (or if DE's aren't your thing.. i3 is also available)
+Newest Gnome, KDE, Cinnamon, Mate, LXDE, LXQT, Cutefish, Awesome, Budgie and XFCE Desktops.
+(You get to choose along the way)

+(or if DE's aren't your thing.. i3, and Sway are also available)

 Yay AUR package manager (Terminal only).